Anything but Average

 - I don’t recommend buying individual stocks, but Prof. Bessembinder’s study does provide an important caveat: If you are able to identify a future winner, it could make all the difference.
 In fact, as I have pointed out in the past, most of the world’s great fortunes—Gates, Carnegie, Rockefeller and the like—came from single stock holdings.

 If your field of expertise provides you with unusual insight in a particular area, you might be in a position to spot a future Medtronic, Biogen or Qualcomm when they’re just getting started.
 The good news: If you identify a potential stock-market superstar, you can still keep the bulk of your portfolio broadly diversified—because there’s no need to invest a lot.
 For example, in 1997, if you had invested just $1,000 in Amazon, you’d have $1 million today.

-Adam M. Grossman’s previous blogs include Protect Your Privacy, Losing It and Plan, Prioritize, Proceed.
+Adam M. Grossman’s previous articles include Protect Your Privacy, Losing It and Three Ps.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.